lbsm2017/chicken-coop-door-arduino/README.md

-# Chicken-coop-litght-metered door with Arduino
+# Chicken-coop litght-metered door with Arduino

 Simple and efficient chicken-coop automatic door Arduino sketch.
 It operates with a a BH1750 light meter and a 12vDC motor featured with slow-pace gearbox.
 - Arduino Uno-r3